Winter Foods for Your Body Type: Seasonal Eating Guide

 Key principles:

-- Eat three warm meals daily at regular times
+- Eat three warm meals a day at regular times

 - Include generous healthy fats to combat dryness